wxie2017/wxie2017.github.io/pages/speech/fs_for_you_and_for_me.md

 Some of you ask me: what do you do for a living?

-Normally I answer I am doing software for vehicle systems.
+Normally I answer I am doing software related work for vehicle systems.

 Software?
 The reaction seems that I am talking something mysterious or far away from our daily life.